-Bone grafting or bone augmentation is necessary when there is not enough quality and quantity of bone material surrounding either the implant area or that of the surviving roots.
-Bone reduction occurs naturally over time and is the reason why implants should be placed very soon after extraction.
+Bone graft or bone regeneration is necessary when there is not enough quality and quantity of bone material surrounding either the implant area or that of the surviving roots.
+Bone loss occurs naturally over time and is the reason why implants should be placed very soon after extraction.

-Whenever a tooth is lost or extracted a considerable amount of the bone that once surrounded the remaining root portion may disappear.
+Whenever a tooth is lost or extracted, a considerable amount of the bone, that once surrounded the remaining root, may disappear.
 This loss can be particularly rapid during the first few months and is described as ‘bone resorption’.